Neyman's C(\alpha) Test for Unobserved Heterogeneity: Reparameterization and connection to the Information matrix Test

 \subsection{Connection to the Information Matrix test}

-\citeasnoun{Chesher84} also points out that \possessivecite{White82} Information Matrix (IM) test is a score test for unobserved heterogeneity.
-Since \citeasnoun{Chesher84} can be viewed as a reparameterized $C(\alpha)$ test, it is of interest to investigate the connection between the $C(\alpha)$ test for heterogeneity in general and the IM test. \\
+\citeasnoun{Chesher84} was the first to point out that \possessivecite{White82} Information Matrix (IM) test is a score test for unobserved heterogeneity.
+Since \citeasnoun{Chesher84} can be viewed as a reparameterized $C(\alpha)$ test, it is of interest to investigate the connection between the $C(\alpha)$ test for heterogeneity in general and the IM test.
+We show that the $C(\alpha)$ test for heterogeneity nests the IM test as a special case. \\

 Take again the example in Section \ref{2.2}, $Y_{1}, \dots Y_{n}$ are i.i.d. random variables each with density function $p(y; \lambda_{i})$.
 The parameter $\lambda_{i}$ is a random parameter and we assume it now takes a more general form $\lambda_{i} = \lambda_{0} + \xi k(\lambda_{0})U_{i}$ to incorporate both additive and multiplicative specifications.
 For example, if $k(\lambda_{0})=1$, we have the additive form $\lambda_{i} = \lambda_{0} + \xi U_{i}$, while if $k(\lambda_{0})= \lambda_{0}$, then the multiplicative form.
 The function $k(\lambda_{0})$ thus allows flexible specification for the random parameter. \\